arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 ## Interrupt Basics

-The **interrupts** are requests triggered based commonly on timed events caused by state changes.
-It will pause the current or active operations if the interrupt request gets accepted under parametrized conditions.
+**Interrupts** are execution requests that are normally triggered by a timed event or signal change.
+It will pause the current or active operations if the interrupt request gets accepted under certain conditions.
 The **Interrupt Service Routine**, or **ISR**, is the handler that executes when an interrupt is generated.
 Usually, it is defined to run particular routines periodically.
-However, it can also be set to use external signal feedback to call interrupt routine or as an indication of system failure.
+However, it can also be set to use external signal feedback to call interrupt routine or as an indication of a system failure.

 ### Interrupt Types